fengguang/lkp-tests/doc/lkp-howto.md

 		# - iterations
 ```

- The next step is writing a [jobfile](README-job-file.html) for the new created test case script
+ The next step is writing a [job file](README-job-file.html) for the new created test case script
  under "jobs" directory so that we can easily testing new parameters by
  just changing the yaml formated jobfile.